jb5k/way_of_stock/ApplicationRelease.md

 application using a series of recipes and databags.

 The application is primarily defined in an application data bag item in the ``applications`` data bag.
-The data bag item typically defines an object literal for each _facet_, an bag of application specific configuration under the key ``config`` as well as the following top level keys.
+The data bag item typically defines an object literal for each _facet_, a bag of application specific configuration under the key ``config`` as well as the following top level keys.

 * *id*: A unique ID for the data bag that matches the file name.
 By convention we use "*type*_*chef_environment*".